25+ Stunning Pool House Ideas That Turn Your Backyard Into a Luxury Retreat

 • This reduces visual clutter, making the space feel larger and more inviting.

-• Open layout can allow for easy movement and a seamless connection to the outdoors.
+• An open layout can allow for easy movement and a seamless connection to the outdoors.

 add minimal decor